ssk-d/fireflutter/README.md

 #### Debug hash key

-- To get debug hash key, enter the command below,
+- To get debug hash key (SHA1 and others), enter the command below,

   - Just press enter if it asks password,